CorySimon/CorySimon.github.io/_posts/articles/2015-02-27-uniformdistn-on-sphere.md

 This shows that the probability distribution of $$v$$ only depends on its magnitude and not any direction $$\theta$$ and $$\phi$$.
 The vectors $$v$$ are thus indeed pointing in uniformly random directions.
 By finding where the ray determined by this vector $$v$$ intersects the sphere, we have a sample from a uniform distribution on the sphere.

+## Alternative method 2

+Credit to [FX Coudert](https://twitter.com/fxcoudert) for pointing this out in a comment, another method is to generate uniformly distributed numbers in the cube $$[-1,1]^3$$ and ignore any points that are further than a unit distance $$r$$ from the origin.
+This will ensure a uniform distribution in the region $$r \leq 1$$.
+Next, normalize each random vector to have unit norm so that the vector retains its direction but is extended to the sphere of unit radius.
+As each vector within the region $$r\leq1$$ has a random direction, these points will be uniformly distributed on a sphere of radius 1.

+Alternative method 1 can be used to *efficiently* generate uniformly distributed numbers on a hypersphere-- i.e. in higher dimensions.
+On the other hand, as the number of dimensions grows, the ratio of the volume of the edges of a cube to the volume of the ball inside of it grows (see [Wikipedia article](http://en.wikipedia.org/wiki/Volume_of_an_n-ball)).
+Hence, a larger and larger fraction of the uniformly generated numbers in the cube will be rejected using Alternative method 2, and so this algorithm will be inefficient.